Vliloks/javanews-telegrambot/README.md

-# javanews-telegrambot
+# JavaNews TelegramBot
-News for java developer in telegram
+News for java developer in telegram.